Oddlybel/Oddlybel/README.md

 - 👋 Hi, I’m Blessing Oliaku.
-- ⭐️ You can call me OessisCode.
+- ⭐️ You can call me Oessis.
 - 👀 I’m interested in Web Development, specifically Frontend.
 - 🌱 I’m currently learning HTML/CSS/JavaScript.
 - 💞️ I’m looking to collaborate on and contribute to any available web development projects.